-No Deliverable Milestone 01 Collected operational requirements from the sector (RU, IM) a.
+No Deliverable Milestone 01 b. c.
 Description of Deliverable: Completed set of operational requirements, derived from CBO and operational visions, and from stakeholder input of the Mirror group or other RU an IM Sub-Milestones: Intermediate results for SPCG on Dec.
-2023 Definition of done: The requirements describe the full stakeholder needs concerning the operational production (CONUSE) and are agreed in domain and mirror group Interaction with other Domains: T2 ARC, T2 MIG 03/2024 02 Harmonised processes of 80% of the capabilities and their scenarios (according to the focus of first specification iteration) 09/2024 a.
+2023 Definition of done: The requirements describe the full stakeholder needs concerning the operational production (CONUSE) and are agreed in domain and mirror group Interaction with other Domains: T2 ARC, T2 MIG 03/2024 02 rmonised processes of 80% of the capabilities and their scenarios (according the focus of first specification iteration) 09/2024 a.
 Description of Deliverable: Processes and scenarios, including the operational outcomes necessary in SEMP for the system analysis in T2 ARC.
 Operational concept per scenario describing harmonized processes including the description of parametrisation, incl.
-OA model described in Capella b.
-Sub-Milestones: 7% of the scenarios are described per monthly sprint and approved on domain level. c.
-Definition of done: The differences of the countries are identified and analysed, and the harmonized process version is designed and agreed on domain level d.
-Interaction with other Domains: output to T2 ARC 03 Preliminary operational risk analysis based on deliverable 2 09/2024 a.
-Description of Deliverable: Operational hazards and risks as Polarion work items for the scenarios described in 2. b.
-Sub-Milestones: 7% of the scenarios are assessed per monthly sprint and the assessment approved on domain level. c.
-Definition of done: The PRAMSS team checked the completeness of the risk assessment against known hazard list d.
-Interaction with other Domains: Deliverable reviewed by PRAMSS
+OA model described in Capella Sub-Milestones: 7% of the scenarios are described per monthly sprint and approved on domain level.
+Definition of done: The differences of the countries are identified and analysed, and the harmonized process version is designed and agreed on domain level Interaction with other Domains: output to T2 ARC 03 Pre eliminary operational risk analysis based on deliverable 2 09/2024 a. b.
+Description of Deliverable : Operational hazards and risks as Polarion work items for the scenarios described in 2.
+Sub-Milestones : 7% of the scenarios are assessed per monthly sprint and the assessment approved on domain level. c. d.
+Definition of done : The PRAMSS team checked the completeness of the risk assessment against known hazard list Interaction with other Domains : Deliverable reviewed by PRAMSS

-04 ntribute to the clarification Task of the T2MIG team concerning the need of ecial lineside signals 02/2024 a.
-Description of Deliverable : Concept contribution with an operational analysis that assesses the feasibility of a production completely without lineside signals, also for shunting, stations, at the border of supervised areas, and for degraded modes with vehicles having no working ETCS onboard. b. c. d.
-Sub-Milestones : No Definition of done : Concept agreed with the domain, the T2MIG and SPCG Interaction with other Domains : all T2 domains
+04 Contr ribute to the clarification Task of the T2MIG team concerning the need of 02/2024 specia al lineside signals a lii a Description of Deliverable: Concept contribution with an operational analysis that assesses the feasibility of a production completely without an eside signals, also for shunting, stations, at the border of supervised areas, and for degraded modes with vehicles having no working ETCS onboard. bub-Milestones: No Definition of done: Concept agreed with the domain, the T2MIG and SPCG d.
+Ir nteraction with other Domains: all T2 domains